 Grades will be checked every Thursday and students will be notified on Friday about eligibility status.
 Eligibility status will start on the following Monday to Sunday.
+Students with IEP's will be eligible based on the student's progress on his or her Individual Education Program and the recommendation of the IEP team.
 Eligibility will be based on the following:

-- 1 Failing grade student will be placed on probation until the following week grade check. - If that grade and all other grades are passing the student is removed from probation. - If that grade or another grade is failing the student is ineligible for the following week - 2 or more Failing Grades student is ineligible for the following week.
+- 1 Failing grade - student will be placed on probation until the following week grade check.

+- If that grade and all other grades are passing the student is removed from probation. - o If that grade or another grade is failing the student is ineligible for the following week - 2 or more Failing Grades student is ineligible for the following week.